Basti-an/Sequelize-models-from-json-array/README.md

 This (very) small program tries to help by looking at your JSON objects (simple .json file containing an array of objects) and subsequently creates the Sequelize Models for you automatically!

 ## Setup
-To setup the project, simply clone it into a clean directory, run `npm i` or `yarn` to install the only external dependency ESLint (used for cleaning up the generated model file) and you are done :) You can verify that everythign worked properly by running `npm run test` and taking a look at the files in the freshly generated models folder.
+`npm i` followed by `npm run test` to verify that a models folder was created containing valid Sequelize model files.

 ## Creating Models
 In order to run the program, you need to supply at least a model name and a filepath to your JSON file as command line arguments.